cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 ## Access and Authentication

-Let's spend some a bit of time on the technologies around and access and authentication.
-Much of what exists in a
-library's electronic collections is paywalled, therefore librarians use software that authenticates users before they acquire access.
-This is generally required
-in agreements with content vendors.
+In this section,
+we'll delve into the technological frameworks that facilitate access to and authentication of library electronic collections.
+Given that a significant portion of these resources are behind paywalls, libraries employ specialized software to verify user credentials before granting access.
+These authentication measures are not just best practices but are often mandated by contractual agreements with content providers.

 There are two main technologies used to authenticate users.
-The first is through an IP / proxy server.
+The first is through an IP / proxy server, and the second is through what is called SAML authentication.
+We address these two authentication types below.

+### Proxy Authentication

-Here, [EZproxy][ezproxyex] (OCLC)
+[EZproxy][ezproxyex] (OCLC)
 is the main
-product in this arena, and
-in fact we use EZproxy at UK.
+product of the first type.
-When we access any paywalled work, like a journal article, you may notice the **ezproxy.uky.edu** string of text in a URL.
+When we access any paywalled work, like a journal article, you may notice something like
+**ezproxy.uky.edu**
+in the string of text in a URL.
 For example,
 the following is an EZProxy URL:

 ```
 https://www-sciencedirect-com.ezproxy.uky.edu/science/article/pii/S030645730500004X
 ```

+> Note that UK Libraries, which I use in these examples, is transitioning away
+> from EZProxy and adopting OpenAthens, which is SAML based.
+More on that
+> below.

 The interesting thing about
 this URL is that it has a